 - Preheat the oven to 400 F. Line a large cookie sheet with foil.

-- Take off the outer leaves from the green cabbage.
-Using a large knife, cut the cabbage in 8 pieces by cutting it in half, then in quarters, etc. Leave the stem and core on, as it helps the cabbage hold its shape.
+- Take off the outer leaves.
+Using a large knife, cut it into 8 pieces by cutting it in half, then in quarters, etc. Leave the stem and core on, as it helps it hold its shape.

-- Place the cabbage on the foil-lined cookie sheet.
+- Place it on the foil-lined cookie sheet.
 Brush both sides with olive oil and sprinkle with salt and black pepper.

-- Roast in the oven for 15 minutes, then carefully turn with a flipper and roast for another 15 minutes or until slightly brown around the edges and fork tender.
+- Roast in the oven for 20 minutes, then carefully turn with a flipper and roast for another 20 minutes or until slightly brown around the edges and fork tender.
 Use your own judgement for cooking time, as each cabbage is a different size, and ovens will cook at different temperatures unless it's been calibrated.

 Making the Lemon Garlic Brown Butter

-- While the cabbage is roasting, mince the four cloves of garlic.
+- While the wedges are roasting, mince the four cloves of garlic.

 - Melt 4 tablespoons of unsalted butter in a small saucepan over medium high heat.